 1.4.
-Your product SHALL clearly convey core Alexa attention states to the customer.
-The core attention states are Listening, Thinking, and Speaking.
+Your product SHALL clearly convey core Alexa attention states to the customer using visual and audio cues.
+The core attention states are Listening, Thinking, Speaking, Microphone ON/OFF, Alerts, Notifications, and Do Not Disturb.
 See the AVS UX Design Overview for further information about the Alexa attention states.

 1.4.3.
-If your product uses both visual and audio cues to meet Requirement 1.4, the visual and audio cues SHALL be synchronized to indicate when the Alexa Listening state starts and when it stops.
+Visual, audio, and haptic cues SHALL be synchronized to indicate when the Alexa Listening state starts and when it stops.

 1.5.1.
 Your product SHALL use the same methods for conveying the start and end of the Listening attention state for all multi-turn interactions as for the initial interaction.

 The following guidelines are specific to voice-initiated products and extend the Core Requirements and Recommendations for those products.

 2.1.
 Your product SHALL use only approved Amazon Alexa wake words, such as "Alexa".